Exploring Japan’s Ruins / Haikyo

 Apocalypse Bridge

 Ultraman is a Japanese icon, guardian of Tokyo against all kinds of horrible invaders since 1966.
 His branding can be found everywhere, from plastic bento lunchboxes to bikes, cell-phone straps, and kids ride.
-It’s fairly well known that Japan’s construction industry is running rampant.
-There are lots of statistics about how many more roads, airports, and dams Japan has than other developed nations.
+The apocalypse road leads nowhere, from nowhere, with nobody left to care what it was ever meant for in the first place.

 Burned-Down House